Skip to content

 Place Kleber in Strasbourg

-The central square of the city of Strasbourg, it’s located at the heart of the city’s commercial area.
-The square was named after the French revolutionary general Jean-Baptiste Kléber of whom there’s a statue in the square.
-The statue was completed in 1838 and below it there’s a vault with Kléber’s remains in it.
+Strasbourg’s central square is located in the city’s commercial area.
+It was named after Frenc, of whom there is a statueléber and a statue.
+The statue was completed in 1838; below it, there’s a vault with Kléber’s remains.

 Kleber Monument in Place Kleber in Strasbourg